xandecmartins/sysvolume/README.md

     * WildFly Swarm 2017.11.0
     * Java 8
     * JSF / PrimeFaces
-    * Junit / JaCoCo
+    * Junit / Mockito / JaCoCo

 ## Test Structure
 ## Unit Test & Coverage
-	It was defined, using JaCoCo plugin
+	It was defined the threshold in 90% of coverage, using JaCoCo plugin (currently the coverage is 100%)
 ### How to Generate Cover Report
     mvn clean test jacoco:report
     firefox target/site/jacoco/index.html